Narakasura (2023 film)

 Narakasura is a 2023 Indian Telugu-language film written and directed by Sebastian Noah Acosta Junior.
-The film stars Rakshit Atluri, Aparna Janardanan and Sangeerthana Vipin,while Nassar, Shatru, and Charan Raj, and Sriman play supporting roles.
+The film stars Rakshit Atluri, Aparna Janardanan and Sangeerthana Vipin, while Nassar, Shatru, Charan Raj and Sriman play supporting roles.
 The music was composed by AIS Nawfal Raja with cinematography by Nani Chamidisetty and editing by Ch Vamshee Krishna.

 Plot

 The film is set in a village near the Andhra Pradesh and Tamil Nadu border, where the protagonist, Shiva, works as a lorry driver in coffee and black peppercorn fields.
 The story unfolds as events lead Shiva to confront MLA Nagama Naidu's son Aadhi Naidu, triggering a series of dramatic events.
-The narrative delves into the reasons behind Shiva's anger towards Aadhi and reveals the connection of Keshava to the unfolding story.
+The narrative delves into the reasons behind Shiva's anger towards Aadhi and reveals the connection of Keshava with the unfolding story.
 The movie explores themes of sacrifice, love, power, and a hidden romance amidst chaos and a transgender community's struggle.
 The climax of the film culminates in sacrifices and a cataclysmic clash.